 During fiscal year 1986-87 Governor Guy Hunt signed the deeds that transferred the Alabama State Docks in Decatur to the Port Authority.
 The State Docks site consisted of the docks and approximately 90 acres of industrial property.
-The development of phase one and two were completed in 1996.
-Global Materials Services began operating the State Docks port facility in October 2002 and then by Kinder Morgan when they acquired Global Materials.
+The development of phases one and two was completed in 1996.
+In October 2002, the port facility began operating under Global Materials Services, which was later acquired by Kinder Morgan in 2004.

-In the late 1980’s and early 1990’s the Port Authority was heavily involved in developing the 1,000+ acre Mallard-Fox Creek Industrial Park and Port.
+In the late 1980s and early 1990s, the Port Authority was heavily involved in developing the 1,000+ acre Mallard-Fox Creek Industrial Park and Port.
 The first industry, Hispan, announced they would locate in the park in July 1988.
 Construction of phase one of the port facility began in November 1990.
 The dock facility has 320 feet of river frontage and is large enough to allow two barges to offload at one time.
-In August 1992 the bid to lease the port facility was awarded to Hill’s Marine Enterprises, Inc. who operated the port until 2000.
+In August 1992, the bid to lease the port facility was awarded to Hill’s Marine Enterprises, Inc. who operated the port until 2000.
 In April 2000 the operation of the port facility was transferred to Global Materials Services LLC (GMS).
-Global Materials was acquired by Kinder Morgan Energy Partners in October 2004.
-Kinder Morgan now operates the Mallard-Fox Creek port facility and the State Docks port facility.
+Kinder Morgan acquired Global Materials in 2004 and operated the port until 2016.
+In 2016, Watco Transloading-Decatur River Port began operating both the Mallard-Fox Creek and State Docks port facilities.

 Port Authority Board of Directors

-The Decatur-Morgan County Port Authority is controlled by a four member Board of Directors.
-They are appointed by the City of Decatur and the Morgan County Commission and serve 5 year terms.
+The Decatur-Morgan County Port Authority is controlled by a five-member Board of Directors.
+They are appointed by the City of Decatur and the Morgan County Commission and serve 5-year terms.
 Directors are eligible for re-appointment by the governing body by which they are initially appointed.

 - Harvey Pride, Jr., President

 - Jimmy Ray Smith, Vice President